 How similar of a student were you to your siblings?

-I don’t really know about David (his eldest brother) because he was so much older.
+I don’t really know about David (his eldest brother – Ed.) because he was so much older.

-Raelene worked harder.
-Darren was more conscientious, maybe.
+Raelene worked harder and was super smart.
+Darren was more conscientious than me, maybe.
 Maybe not.
+He was really super smart though.
 I wasn’t too different in ability, but I was the worst of bunch for motivation.

-It’s possible I was the worst with how poorly a work ethic I had with regard to school.
+It’s possible I was the worst overall really, with how poor a work ethic I had with regard to school.
+Doesn’t matter how smart you are if you don’t work.

 It wasn’t really a source of contention with parents.
-I was the youngest of six, so they were more relaxed by the time they got to me.
+I was the youngest of six, so I think they were more relaxed by the time they got to me.

 There was no hands-on looking at assignments, discussing what there was to do.

 It surprised me when I saw you do it with our kids.
 I think it would have been good overall, but I don’t think I would have liked it.
-If someone had commented to me, I think I would have had more motivation to do work and do it well.
+If someone had talked with me regularly about my schoolwork, I think I would have had more motivation to do it and do it well.
 It was definitely not a common or normal occurrence.
-I think I remember Narelle and Darren helping me sometimes.
+I remember Narelle and Darren helping me sometimes though.

 How has giftedness impacted you in your adult life?